-Other interesting items in the cathedral collection that are not currently on display include the Conyer’s Falchion, said to have been used by Sir John Conyers in the killing of the legendary ‘Sockburn Worm‘ close to the village of Croft on Tees near Darlington.
+Other notable items include the Conyer’s Falchion, said to have been used by Sir John Conyers in the killing of the legendary ‘Sockburn Worm‘ close to the village of Croft on Tees near Darlington.

-The rectory of Croft where Lewis Caroll lived as a boy overlooks the bridge where the sword is presented and the dragon legend may have inspired him to write the Jabberwocky, a famous dragon slaying rhyme he wrote at Croft on Tees and Whitburn near Sunderland.
+The rectory of Croft where Lewis Caroll lived as a boy overlooks the bridge where the sword is presented and the worm legend may have inspired him to write the ‘Jabberwock’, a famous wyvern-slaying rhyme he wrote at Croft on Tees and at Whitburn near Sunderland.

-The beautiful buildings of the cloisters clustered around a small square green called the Cloister Garth were the monastic priory buildings of the cathedral and included the Chapter House, the Monk’s Dormitory, Scriptorium, Refectory and Great Kitchen.
+The beautiful buildings of the cloisters – featured in scenes from the Harry Potter movies – are clustered around a small square green called the Cloister Garth.
+These formed the monastic priory buildings (the cathedral was the priory’s church) and included the Chapter House, Monk’s Dormitory, Scriptorium, Refectory and Great Kitchen.